daria-stepanova/Capsaspora/README.md

 The simulation data used to generate figures and supplementary movies for the manuscript have been uploaded to Figshare (approximately n GB) and can be downloaded from: [https://doi.org/figshare/number](https://doi.org/figshare/number).

-To reproduce the simulation animations, you can use the visualization scripts described in **Section 6**.
+To reproduce the simulation animations, you can use the visualisation scripts described in **Section 6**.

 ## 8. Aggregate quantification using [DBSCAN](https://file.biolab.si/papers/1996-DBSCAN-KDD.pdf)